Editorial Policies

 • Reject:

 The paper suffers from serious scientific flaws, and/or has weak novelty, significance, and impact signs.
-This decision can be made either after a preliminary review by the Editorial office or after collecting the comments from reviewer(s).
+This decision may be made either after a preliminary review by the Editorial office or after collecting the comments from reviewer(s).
 The rejected manuscript may be resubmitted, if all principal comments and remarks are fully addressed.

 The Editors have the final decision on acceptance of the manuscript for publication.
 Authors have the right to appeal to the editors against any decision taken on their manuscript at any stage by sending a rebuttal letter to the editor via the journal's website.
 Such a letter should explain clearly why you disagree with the decision on your manuscript, and should include a detailed response to any reviewers’ comments.